Elizabeth-111/biography/README.md

 # 👩‍💻 About Me - Personal Web Profile

 This is a clean, responsive **"About Me"** webpage built using HTML and CSS.
-It serves as a simple digital introduction and portfolio overview for **Elizabeth Reji**, a Computer Science and Engineering student with an interest in front-end development.
+It serves as a simple digital introduction and portfolio.

 ---